HedvigInsurance/hAnalytics/docs/docs/Typescript/react.md

 ## Experiments

-Experiments gives the possibility to tailor your UI and activate / deactive features, do A/B tests and similar, configuration is handled in Hedvigs hosted unleash-server.
+Experiments gives the possibility to tailor your UI and activate / deactive features, do A/B tests and similar, actual feature flag handling is done in Hedvigs hosted [unleash-server](https://hedvig-unleash.herokuapp.com).

 ### Example